Skip to content

 kubectl get secret cn -n gluu --template={{.data.ssl_key}} | base64 -d > server.key

-kubectl create secret generic ca-secret -n gluu --from-file=tls.crt=server.crt --from-file=tls.key=server.key --from-file=ca.crt=ca.crt
+kubectl create secret generic tls-ob-ca-certificates -n gluu --from-file=tls.crt=server.crt --from-file=tls.key=server.key --from-file=ca.crt=ca.crt

-• Inject OBIE signed certs, keys and uri:
+• Inject OBIE certificates, keys and URI:

-2. base64 encrypt all .pem and .key files.
+1. base64 encode all .pem and .key files.

 cat obsigning.pem | base64 | tr -d '\n' > obsigningbase64.pem

-cat obsigning-oajsdij8927123.key | base64 | tr -d '\n' > obsigningbase64.key
+cat obsigning.key | base64 | tr -d '\n' > obsigningbase64.key

 cat obtransport.pem | base64 | tr -d '\n' > obtransportbase64.pem

-cat obtransport-sdfe4234234.key | base64 | tr -d '\n' > obtransportbase64.key
+cat obtransport.key | base64 | tr -d '\n' > obtransportbase64.key

-3. Generate your transport truststore or convert it to .p12 format.
+2. Generate your transport truststore or convert it to .p12 format.
 Please name it as ob-transport-truststore.p12

 cat obissuingca.pem obrootca.pem obsigningca.pem > transport-truststore.crt